 Arguments regarding child support are a very common issue in Thailand’s family courts.
 It may arise from divorce cases or even between non-married parents, and also with married couples who are not divorcing but are having disputes over financial issues.
 Usually it is the mother of the child filing the legal complaint against the biological father, but sometimes it is also possible for the father with custody rights to seek child support or other financial compensation on behalf of the child.

-If the parents are married and they come to a settlement regarding child support, then an agreement can be written as part of the divorce agreement or settlement agreement.
+If the parents are married and they come to a settlement regarding child support.
+Then an agreement can be written as part of the divorce agreement or settlement agreement.
 Thailand courts usually encourage both parties to a court case for the resolution of a debate regarding settlement agreement.
 Non-married parents can still file a claim in the court of Thailand for child support.
 If the parents cannot agree to the terms of child support, then they can file a complaint in court and demand child support.
 The Thai Family Court will decide on the case and will consider various factors determining the terms of child support.
+Likewise also see the annulment in Thailand as well as the child custody in Thailand on here.

 Thai courts decide on child support cases based on the existence of a duty to pay child support, which is under the Thai Family Law.
 If such a duty exists, the court will then put into considerations the relative incomes of both parents, the expenses of the child and other factors that determine the amount for child support.